 In fact, many people believe 2 to 3 weeks (14 to 21 days) is a good rough estimate of the hatch-to-lay timetable.

 Many risks and lots of days

 All of these numbers assume that everything turns out right in the end: the queen didn’t get eaten by a bird, get caught in a rainstorm, or remain hive-bound so long that she became a drone layer.
 Any number of things can easily go wrong.

-And that’s only part of the waiting game; once the first egg is laid, it will take three weeks for it to hatch.
+And that’s only part of the waiting game; once the first egg is laid, it will take three weeks for a bee to emerge.
 So be patient with your bees and think before you replace that new brand new queen.

 Honey Bee Suite